partylikeits1983/PDF-translation/README.md

 ### _Planned Features_

-- 1 ask user in terminal wheather to use NLP to condense text
+- 1 ask user in terminal whether to use NLP to condense text
 - 2 translate condensed or noncondensed text
 - 3 improve UI